Teth: Significance

 In gematria, Tet represents the number nine.
 When followed by an apostrophe, it means 9,000.
 The most common example of this usage is in the numbers of the Hebrew years (e.g., ט'תשנד in numbers would be the date 9754).

 As well, in gematria, the number 15 is written with Tet and Vav, (9+6) to avoid the normal construction Yud and Hei (10+5) which spells a name of God.
 Similarly, 16 is written with Tet and Zayin (9+7) instead of Yud and Vav (10+6) to avoid spelling part of the Tetragrammaton.

 Tet is also one of the seven letters which receive special crowns (called tagin) when written in a Sefer Torah.
 See Shin, Ayin, Gimmel, Nun, Zayin, and Tzadi.

+Syriac tet

 Similar symbols

 A symbol similar to the Phoenician teth is used for the tensor product, as $\otimes$, but this is presumably an independent development, by modification of the multiplication sign ×.
 The Hebrew ט is also visually similar to the letter Ʋ.